 WordPress Installation – Hosting Requirements

-As well as finding a reliable, responsive, and reputable web hosting service provider, make sure that your hosting solution also meets the following requirements:
+As well as looking for a reputable, responsive, and reliable web hosting service provider, make sure that your web hosting solution also meets the following requirements:

 - Linux server

 - cPanel (preferably with Fantastico or Softaculous installed)